Mordechai Vanunu: Trial and imprisonment

 On 6 January 1987, he began a hunger strike over his prison conditions.
 During a visit with his brother Asher and in a letter to his brother Meir, he complained, among other things, of being held in solitary confinement 23 hours a day.
 When Judy Zimmet traveled to Israel and asked to visit him in prison, prison authorities said they could only meet in the presence of prison officials and with them separated by a glass barrier.
 Vanunu rejected these conditions, demanding that he be allowed to meet her face to face.
 He filed three appeals to the Israeli Supreme Court protesting his conditions, which were rejected.
 After 33 days, Vanunu ended his hunger strike.

-On 30 August 1987, Vanunu's trial opened.
+On 30 August 1987 Vanunu's trial opened.
 He was charged with treason, aggravated espionage, and collection of secret information with intent to impair state security.
 The trial, held in secret, took place in the Jerusalem District Court before Chief Justice Eliyahu Noam and Judges Zvi Tal and Shalom Brenner.
 Vanunu was initially represented by Amnon Zichroni, then by Avigdor Feldman, a prominent Israeli civil and human rights lawyer.
 The prosecutor was Uzi Hasson.
-Vanunu was denied contact with the media, but he inscribed the details of his abduction (or "hijacking", as he put it), on the palm of his hand, which he held against the van's window while being transported to court, for the waiting press to get that information.

-The death penalty in Israel is restricted to special circumstances, and only two executions have ever taken place there.
+The death penalty in Israel is restricted to special circumstances, and only one execution has ever taken place there, that being Adolf Eichmann, who was executed on 1 June 1962 after being abducted from Argentina in 1960 and tried in Israel for his role in the Holocaust.
 In 2004, former Mossad director Shabtai Shavit told Reuters that the option of extrajudicial execution was considered in 1986, but rejected because "Jews don't do that to other Jews."
 Treason is a capital offense under Israeli law, and Vanunu could have faced the death penalty, but prosecutor Uzi Hasson announced that he would not seek the death penalty.

 During his trial, Vanunu was brought to court wearing a motorcycle helmet to conceal his face.
 On 1 September 1987, while being brought into court, Vanunu tried to take off his helmet and started shouting in an apparent attempt to talk to the reporters nearby.
 His guards stopped him using physical force, and police sirens were turned on to drown out his voice.